aditivir29/AQIR_ADS/README.md

 │   │   ├── *.pdf
 │   │   └── *.png
 │   │
-│   ├── figures/
-│   │
 │   ├── Table1_Average_Performance.csv
 │   ├── Table2_Qualitative_Factors.csv
 │   └── Table_Ablation_AQIR_ADS.csv
 │
 └── README.md

-Note:
-All generated outputs—including tables, figures, and circuit diagrams—are intentionally stored under notebooks/ to keep execution, results, and analysis tightly coupled for reproducibility and reviewer verification.

-notebooks/
-aqir_ads_main.ipynb
+notebooks/aqir_ads_main.ipynb

 This is the main and only executable notebook used in this work.

-It implements the complete simulation pipeline for quantum image representation and evaluation, including:
+It implements the complete quantum image processing simulation pipeline,
+including:

-Loading and preprocessing grayscale images
+Loading and preprocessing grayscale image datasets

 Analytical modeling of quantum image representation (QIR) techniques: